Home

 Glass Protection

-If ground water continues to be blown onto your windows from sprinklers even after they have been adjusted and an outside water softening system is not an option, there is still something you can do.
-There are hard surface and glass protectants on the market that work great.
-These products coat the surface of the glass, which creates a protective barrier that allows water to bead off.
-This protective barrier will also keep hard water deposits from permanently adhering to the glass which will make it easy to remove when it comes time to clean the windows.
+If a water softening system for your outside water source is not an option, and if ground water continues to be blown from sprinklers even after they have been adjusted, there is something you can do.
+There are hard surface protectants on the market that work great on glass.
+These products coat the surface of the glass, which creates a protective barrier.
+This basically waterproofs the glass, and allows water to bead off.
+This barrier will also keep hard water deposits from adhering to the glass.
 This type of product is hand buffed onto the glass in the same manner that you would wax a car.
+The only downfall to using this method is that when direct sunlight shines through the windows you might notice slight streak marks.

 Hard Water Deposits